NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 To separate the **OptiX device code translation** from `*.cu` to OptiX-IR binary or PTX source modules from the applications native CUDA kernels, CMake requires a separate **Object Library**.

 Also note that the GLTF_renderer OptiX device code modules are only copied into the `GLTF_renderer_core` folder next to the current build target executable when the **INSTALL** target is built!
 That can be done automatically when enabling it inside the MSVS **Build -> Configuration Manager** dialog.
 It will then always copy only the changed modules on each build.
-(I have not found a better automatic method under the multi-target build system, where target file names are only provided as generator expressions.)
+(I have not found a better automatic method under the multi-target build system, where target file names are only provided as generator expressions).
 Unfortunately that INSTALL build option needs to be re-enabled every time the `CMakeLists.txt` is changed.

 The native CUDA kernel code generation is also currently configured to only generate binaries for Pascal to Ada GPU architectures (see `set(CMAKE_CUDA_ARCHITECTURES 60 70 75 80 86 89)`).
 Newer architectures will be supported automatically by JIT compiled PTX code of the newest available SM version inside the executable.

 Also the OptiX device code is translated to at least Pascal GPUs.
-(See `set_property(TARGET ${OPTIX_LIB} PROPERTY CUDA_ARCHITECTURES 60)`.)
+(See `set_property(TARGET ${OPTIX_LIB} PROPERTY CUDA_ARCHITECTURES 60)`).

 If support for older Maxwell GPU (SM 5.0 and 5.2) would need to be added resp. set in these above settings. when required.